Pope asks forgiveness after sex scandals rock Vatican and Rome

 A spokesman said at the time that Charamsa’s high-profile coming out on the eve of a meeting of world bishops at the Vatican was “grave and irresponsible”.
 It accused him of trying to exert “undue media pressure” on the bishops’ debate on family issues, including the Church’s position on gays.

-After he was fired, Charamsa gave interviews to Spanish and Italian media in which he criticized the Church’s rule on celibacy for the clergy.
+After he was fired, Charamsa gave interviews to Spanish and Italian media in which he criticised the Church’s rule on celibacy for the clergy.

-The pope also appeared to be referring to a scandal exposed in the Italian media last week about an order of priests who run a parish in a well-to-do neighborhood in Rome.
+The pope also appeared to be referring to a scandal exposed in the Italian media last week about an order of priests who run a parish in a well-to-do neighbourhood in Rome.

 Parishioners in the Santa Teresa d‘Avila parish wrote to local Church officials alleging that a clergyman there had had encounters with “vulnerable adults”.
 Newspapers said these took place in an adjacent park often frequented by male prostitutes.